kyriba/dev-portal-Filtering-Sorting-Paginating-sample/README.md

 Instead of "localPath" input your local directory to the project together with project name.

-If everything is made properly you can reach the page localhost:8080/accounts
+If everything has been made properly you can reach the page localhost:8080/accounts.

+By default, there is used port 8080, and it can be change in file ..\..\src\main\resources\application.